evangambit/spot/README.md

 ## Future Goals:

+- Add token-negation (i.e. "all documents that do *not* contain this node").

 - Add an "AtLeast" node (i.e. "at least 2 of 'foo bar baz qux'")

 - Improve caching.
 Caching pages in RAM isn't attrocious right now, but it is *far* sort of optimal.